 As shown in table 11above3qw, statistically significant mean differences was observed between government and private schools participants views regarding passive management by exception style leadership practice.
 This is the difference observed concerning to the intention of solving problems if and only if they are chronic problems of the school.
 The mean defiance was significant at t= -2.099; p<.05.
-In this case the negative t value indicated that government schools' mean were less than private school leaders intend to solve problems if and only if they are chronic problems as compared to government school leaders.
+In this case the negative t value indicated that government schools' mean were less than private schools' mean value.
+From this value one can infer that private school leaders intend to solve problems if and only if they are chronic problems as compared to government school leaders.